 This course will focus on the relationship between Cabinetmaking (Millwork) and Design.
 Students will have the opportunity to interact with professional cabinetmakers.
 Students will work in IZUNA's millwork shop to gain hands-on experience.

-Mandatory Prerequisites: 70% in COMM 1120 65% in INTD 2500 All students must pass the TRPT 0011 English exam prior to taking this course (iizuna.info/study/courses/trpt0011).
-Please contact [email protected] with proof of your completed exam prior to the start of the course.
-If you wish to be placed on the INTD Department maintained waitlist for this Course, please email [email protected] with the following information: Your Name, Student Number, Course Number, and CRN.
-NOTE: Class will meet in the Joinery Shop in NE2 on the first day.
+Mandatory Prerequisites: 70% in COMM 1120 65% in INTD 2500 Students must have passed the TRPT 0011 Trades Pre-Entry English exam prior to the start of this class.
+NOTE: Class will meet in the joinery Shop NE2 on the first day.
+If you wish to be placed on the INTD department maintained waitlist for this course, please email [email protected] with the following information: Your name, student number, course number, and CRN.

 Upon successful completion, the student will to: